 “The best way to get big influencers to contribute to your blog (or vice versa) is to engage with the content they create, wherever they create it.
 In B2B, the number one place for that is LinkedIn.”

 “By doing that, you build a relationship with them.
-Later on, it won’t seem random when you suddenly fly into their DMs asking them for a favor.”
+Later on, it won’t seem random when you suddenly fly into their DMs asking them for a favour.”

 Joe’s final thoughts here:

-“You’ll get top rankings on Google if you publish quality content that’s relevant to your audience, that’s optimized for your target keywords, and that matches search intent.”
+“You’ll get top rankings on Google if you publish quality content that’s relevant to your audience, that’s optimised for your target keywords, and that matches search intent.”

 Keep scrolling 👇 for more content insights - including how to measure the success of your content.